 Discover Wisconsin’s Cornish History and the Couple Who Helped Preserve It

-Tucked away in a valley in historic Mineral Point, Pendarvis celebrates the groundbreaking community of the first Wisconsin “badgers.”
-As you approach this quaint neighborhood, the 19th century will instantly come alive through the quintessential limestone buildings and cozy nooks.
-Unearth the significant lead and zinc mining history of Wisconsin and develop a true sense of mining life in the young Badger state.
-Explore the industry that brought miners from Cornwall, England to Mineral Point, Wisconsin.
-Pendarvis will give visitors a new understanding of what it means to be a Wisconsin badger, and how one amazing couple helped save this piece of Wisconsin’s history.
+Tucked away in a valley in historic Mineral Point, Pendarvis celebrates the groundbreaking community of some of the first Wisconsin “badgers.”
+As you approach this charming neighborhood, the 19th century will instantly come alive through the quintessential limestone buildings and cozy nooks.

 Things To Explore